opendatasoft/ods-documentation-explore-api/source/includes/odata/odata_basics.md

 ### HTTP Method

-The Opendatasoft OData service currently is read only, hence the only allowed method is GET.
+The Opendatasoft OData service currently is read-only; hence the only allowed method is GET.

 ## Versions